ERGA-consortium/EARs/README.md

 # Create the EAR environment to run the script
 conda env create -f EAR_env.yml

-# Filling the YAML file for your species: Using a text editor, add the values and paths of your species and assembly process in the YAML file.
-Please use as a guide the example files [example]rCarCar2_EAR.yaml and EAR_basic_template.yaml
+# Filling the YAML file for your species: Using a text editor, add the values and paths of your species and the entire assembly process in the YAML file.
+# Please use as a guide the example files [example]rCarCar2_EAR.yaml and EAR_basic_template.yaml

 # Run the script to obtain the EAR pdf
 python make_EAR.py mySpecies_EAR.yaml